fpsom/elixir-ml-biostats-hackathon/episode-02.md

 ## Training - Validation - Testing - Evaluation
-The next parts of ML pipeline are fully interactive with each other and that's why they are analyzed in the same section.
+The next parts of ML pipeline are fully interconnected and that's why they are analyzed at the same section.
 At first, data are randomly shuffled and splitted in three subsets: Training, Validation and Test sets:

 1. The model is initially fit on a **training dataset**, which is a set of examples used to fit the parameters of the model.
 The model is trained on the training dataset using a supervised learning method (example using optimization methods).
 The current model is run with the training dataset and produces a result, which is then compared with the target, for each input vector in the training dataset.
 Based on the result of the comparison and the specific learning algorithm being used, the parameters of the model are adjusted.
 2. Successively, the fitted model is used to predict the responses for the observations in a second dataset called the **validation dataset**.
 The validation dataset provides an unbiased evaluation of a model fit on the training dataset while tuning the model's hyperparameters (e.g. the number of hidden layers and units in a neural network).
 Validation datasets can be used for regularization by early stopping (stopping training when the error on the validation dataset increases, as this is a sign of overfitting to the training dataset).